 Finau-Faumuina (pictured), who is in her third year of teaching at Kāne‘ohe Elementary School, earned a BEd in Exceptional Students and Elementary Education (ESEE) and is a current MEd student in Curriculum Studies (STEMS²).
 She was surprised with the award and accompanying $1,000 check during a school-wide assembly.

 Tara O’Neill, Curriculum Studies Professor and STEMS2 Director, said, “It is great to see such an amazing person being honored.
 The impact and transformation that her work has created is exciting.”

 Among her roles at Kāne‘ohe Elementary, Finau-Faumuina leads the Innovation Academy, an experimental school within a school.
 Providing inclusive learning experiences for students with disabilities, the academy integrates hands-on lessons aimed at relevance and relatability.
 Finau-Faumuina also creates opportunities for students to work with community partners who show them how their classroom lessons are applicable to different careers.

-“Bella was a phenomenal, hard-working, and generous student teacher in my Huliau cohort,” said Ku‘ulei Serna, Institute for Teacher Education Elementary Education Director.
+“Bella was a phenomenal, hard-working, and generous student teacher in my Huliau cohort,” said Ku‘ulei Serna, School of Teacher Education Elementary Education Director.